benjackman/python-func/README.md

 # python-func
-Using various prompts to get more familiarity with Python's function space
+Using various prompts to get more familiarity with Python's function space.
+I've also used this project to get more familiar with GitHub codespaces.

 ## Prompts used in this project